 The single most important thing you can provide for your pet from a medical standpoint is a complete physical examination once a year.
 Because your pet cannot tell you when something is wrong, the exam gives the doctor an opportunity to look for subtle signs of disease or other issues that are not apparent in your pet’s everyday life.
 By catching issues early, we can try to prevent more major problems down the road.

 During an annual exam, your veterinarian will observe your pet for breathing, energy level, gait, and other issues that are visually apparent.
-A hands-on exam will take place at your pet’s level and as much as possible, on your pet’s term.
+A hands-on exam will take place at your pet’s level and as much as possible, on your pet’s terms.
 If your dog is more comfortable on their bed (or your bed), the exam will take place there.
 If your cat prefers to be up high on a counter or dresser, we will work with you to carry out the exam in your cat’s favorite spot.

 The physical exam may highlight some areas in need of further evaluation.
 The doctor can initiate these tests at the appointment, including taking blood and urine samples, monitoring blood pressure, or other diagnostics as needed.

 We offer a full range of diagnostic lab tests from the in-home visit.

 Bloodwork helps us assess and monitor the overall health of your pet’s internal organs and systems.
 We offer a full range of blood tests, from standard panels and profiles that assess a number of different values to specialized tests that focus on specific organ functions and conditions.

 If the doctor thinks bloodwork will be helpful in your pet’s case, he or she will discuss this with you and draw the blood at the visit.
 We submit the blood to a national diagnostic laboratory for fast and accurate testing.
 We will reach out to you with the test results and our recommendations when the results are available, often within a day or two of your appointment.